+Retardation?
+I looked at her in confused shock.
 After six and a half months of nausea, I felt so good I had started biking long distances every day on the bike path that cut across downtown Atlanta, fast.

 “Could I be measuring small because I’ve been exercising?”
 I asked.
 One friend who had taken up running during pregnancy told me she had measured small, and I remembered reading that athletes who continued to train during pregnancy tended to have small babies.